scarimp/btc_lib/README.md

    3.3 Using transactions for control use also a blockexplorer on line ( https://live.blockcypher.com/.)

-   3.4 JQ tool to extract data from a json file (https://stedolan.github.io/jq/) and this (https://jqplay.org/) for JQ on line.
+   3.4 **JQ** tool to extract data from a json file (https://stedolan.github.io/jq/) and this (https://jqplay.org/) for JQ on line.

-   3.5 seedtool is a command-line tool for creating and transforming cryptographic seeds of the sort commonly used by blockchain applications.(https://github.com/BlockchainCommons/bc-seedtool-cli/blob/master/MANUAL.md)
+   3.5 **Seedtool** is a command-line tool for creating and transforming cryptographic seeds of the sort commonly used by blockchain applications.(https://github.com/BlockchainCommons/bc-seedtool-cli/blob/master/MANUAL.md)

 4. A book  (from https://www.oreilly.com/) that begin with Elleptic Curve :